mozilla/eslint-plugin-no-unsanitized/README.md

 ## Usage

-In your eslint.json file enable this rule with the following:
+In your `.eslintrc.json` file enable this rule with the following:

 ```
 {

-    "plugins": ["no-unsanitized"],
     "extends": ["plugin:no-unsanitized/DOM"]
 }
 ```